 A 1 hour Sweet Spot focused workout (.9 IF intervals) produces 69 TSS, or roughly 30 TSS/hour more compared to Zone 2.
 Said another way, Sweet Spot training can produce roughly 40% more training stress per hour compared to Zone 2 with similar physiological changes and benefits!
 This is why GC Coaching uses it so frequently with our athletes that are on a time budget.

-Planning your training off TSS is a great way to truly know if your training density is enough to create a positive return on your training time investment, and something I highly recommend you doing.
+Planning your training off TSS is a great way to truly know if your training density is enough to create a positive return on your training time investment, and something I highly recommend you do.
 Plus, it removes the guesswork from training and actually simplifies things once you understand it.

 Now, let’s talk about the 2 methods of base training relevant to this article a little more…